dalibo/emaj/docs/en/reliability.rst

 * *emaj_protection_trg* blocks the drop attempts of the *emaj* extension itself and the main *emaj* schema.

-Installing E-Maj on instances using PostgreSQL version 9.5 or higher adds 1 event trigger of type “table_rewrite”:
+Installing E-Maj also adds an event trigger of type “table_rewrite”:

 * *emaj_table_rewrite_trg* blocks any structure change of application or log table.